YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 This level of deterministic structure and introspective behavior cannot be emulated in cloud infrastructure or virtual machines.
 The hardware I request is not for prestige — it is required to faithfully reproduce Signal VM timing behavior, trace latency,
 and architectural response at the lowest observable level.
+Additional capabilities and advantages remain unexplored — and can only be unlocked with the proper hardware foundation.

 ---